Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Hamiltonian functions for circle actions

-where $l_k\in\ZZ$, for $k=1,\ldots,n$.
+The examples in this section serve to confirm our sign conventions and help illustrate the relation described in Section \ref{sec:BB_decomposition_complex_manifold} between Morse theory for the Hamiltonian function for an $S^1$ action on a K\"ahler manifold and the Bia{\l}ynicki--Birula decomposition for a $\CC^*$ action that induces the $S^1$ action.
+We continue the notation of Section \ref{sec:Blowups_analytic_manifolds_along_embedded_analytic_submanifolds}, but assume $\KK=\CC$ and that we are given a faithful, unitary representation for the circle as in \eqref{eq:Circle_matrix_representation}.
 The homomorphism $\rho:S^1\to\U(n)$ is real analytic and defines a real analytic action $S^1 \times \CC^n \to \CC^n$.
-The following example serves to confirm conventions and will help illustrate the relation described in Section \ref{subsec:BB_decomposition_complex_manifold} between Morse theory for the Hamiltonian function for an $S^1$ action on a K\"ahler manifold and the Bia{\l}ynicki--Birula decomposition for a $\CC^*$ action that induces the $S^1$ action.

 \begin{exmp}[Hamiltonian function for a unitary $S^1$ action on a Hermitian vector space] Define a real analytic function

 and observe that, writing $h(z,w) = \langle z,w \rangle = z\cdot\bar w = \sum_{j=1}^n z_j\bar w_j$ for all $z,w \in \CC^n$,